v12technology/fluxtion/docs/index.md

 ---

 # Introduction to Fluxtion

 Welcome to Fluxtion, and thanks for coming, hope you enjoy exploring :)

 Fluxtion is a java library utility that builds embeddable, reactive complex event processors for data in motion streaming applications.
 Suitable use cases include:

 - **Real-time applications** processing multiple event streams
 - **Embedding within an existing system** No middleware vendor lock-in
 - **Edge processing** executing on edge devices zero dependency
 - **Low latency** response time in microseconds
 - **Fast start times** supports ahead of time compilation

 Write simple clean Java code to create real-time applications. programs are quick to build, test, deploy and debug ,with no dependencies.
 Data streams can be merged, filtered, aggregated, joined, grouped and enriched.
 Windowing of data is fully supported.

 A full set of tools for debugging, tracing, auditing and visualisation are provided to reduce development and support costs.

 ### Cant wait?
 [Dive into our 5 minute Fluxtion hello world](overview/detailpages/helloworld_imperative.html)

+## What is Fluxtion

+Fluxtion is a library that employs incremental computation and data flow programming for realtime data.
+Basically Fluxtion is like a spreadsheet on steroids for realtime processing.
+When a cell or node changes the whole Fluxtion graph is re-evaluated only recalculating nodes that are updated.

+Incremental computing is an approach that aims to minimize the amount of work required to compute a result by reusing as much of the previous computation as possible.
+This is achieved by computing only the parts of the result that have changed since the last time the computation was performed.
+This approach is often used in interactive systems, such as spreadsheets, where computations need to be performed quickly and in response to user input.

+Data flow programming, on the other hand, is an approach that focuses on the flow of data through a system.
+In a data flow system, data is represented as streams of values that flow through a network of processing nodes.
+Each node performs a specific operation on the data, and the results are passed on to the next node in the network.
+This approach is often used in systems that process large amounts of data, such as signal processing and data analysis.

+A combined approach of incremental computation and data flow programming can offer several benefits over using either approach alone.
+This combined approach can be particularly useful in systems that process large amounts of data in real-time.

+In this approach, the data is represented as streams of values that flow through a network of processing nodes, as in data flow programming.
+However, each node performs incremental computation, meaning it only processes the parts of the stream that have changed since the last time the computation was performed.

+This approach can help reduce the computational cost of processing large amounts of data by avoiding redundant computations.
+Instead of recomputing the entire data stream every time a new input arrives, the system only computes the parts of the stream that have changed.

+Additionally, this approach can improve the responsiveness of the system by processing the data in real-time as it arrives, rather than waiting for the entire data stream to be processed before producing an output.

+Overall, a combined approach of incremental computation and data flow programming can provide a powerful and efficient solution for processing large amounts of data in real-time, making it suitable for a wide range of applications, including real-time data analysis, streaming video and audio processing, and more.

 ## Fluxtion dependencies

 <div class="tab">
   <button class="tablinks" onclick="openTab(event, 'Maven')" id="defaultOpen">Maven</button>
   <button class="tablinks" onclick="openTab(event, 'Gradle')">Gradle</button>